AlandSailingRobots/Tools/logExtraction/README.md

 Creates a CSV file from user selected columns in ASPire's log database

-## Setup :

-- Install the pathlib library

-_Linux_ :

-`pip install pathlib` or use your usual installer

-_Mac OS_ :

-`easy_install pathlib` or use your usual installer

 ## Instructions :

-0. Unzip contents of zip folder

 1. Execute logExtraction_1.0.py using python3